uiur/playing/README.md

 Play your favorite music on iTunes!

-## Caveats
-- Apple Music is not supported because of a bug on iTunes

 ## Attribution
 The icon is created by Melvin Salas from Noun Project.
 Licensed under Creative Commons.